Fort Bragg: World War I

 The original plan for six brigades was abandoned after World War I ended and once demobilization had started.
-The artillerymen, and their equipment and material from Camp McClellan, Alabama, were moved to Fort Bragg and testing began on long-range weapons that were a product of the war.
+The artillerymen, and their equipment and material from Camp McClellan, Alabama, were moved to Camp Bragg and testing began on long-range weapons that were a product of the war.
 The six artillery brigades were reduced to two cantonments and a garrison was to be built for Army troops as well as a National Guard training center.
 In early 1921 two field artillery units, the 13th and 17th Field Artillery Brigades, began training at Camp Bragg.
 The same year, the Long Street Church and six acres of property were acquired for the reservation.
 The church was listed on the National Register of Historic Places in 1974.

-Due to the post-war cutbacks, the camp was nearly closed for good when the War department issued orders to close the camp on August 7, 1921.
-General Albert J. Bowley was commander at the camp and after much campaigning, and getting the Secretary of War to visit the camp, the closing order was canceled on September 16, 1921.
-The Field Artillery Board was transferred to Fort Bragg on February 1, 1922.
+Due to the post-war cutbacks, the camp was nearly closed for good when the War Department issued orders to close the camp on 7 August 1921.
+Brig.
+Gen. Albert J. Bowley was commander at the camp and after much campaigning, and getting the Secretary of War to visit the camp, the closing order was canceled on 16 September 1921.
+The Field Artillery Board was transferred to Camp Bragg on 1 February 1922.

-Camp Bragg was renamed Fort Bragg, to signify becoming a permanent Army post, on September 30, 1922.
+Camp Bragg was renamed Fort Bragg, to signify becoming a permanent Army post, on 30 September 1922.
 From 1923 to 1924 permanent structures were constructed on Fort Bragg, including four barracks.